 You're a designer, not an operator.
 You don't want to deal with Shopify, customer service, or ad accounts.
 You just want to upload designs and collect royalties.

-Marketplaces like Redbubble, Society6, and Spring exist for exactly this seller.
+Marketplaces like Redbubble, Society6, and Spring exist for exactly this seller profile.

 The 10 best alternatives to Printify in 2026